jimenofonseca/WoW-SG/README.md

 - Where do I get the parts?
 A: any big online store has them (most of them will be in China).
 Do not forget to get at least one small breadboard and aobut 15 male-male jumper cables!
 - Where is the code for controlling the unit?
 A: in the folder "control_mode".
 You can either upload the arduino code for Remote Control mode or Line-tracking mode.
 - How do I initialize the web-based dashboard?
 A: Make sure you connect your computer to the Bluetooth unit.
 Then run the script "interface/main.py". the dashboard should open up in a new window of your default internet browser
+- What would you change?
+A: the bluetooth device / connection is not very stable, I would use another protocol or an independent receiver and transmitter unit if possible.
+I would also use MQTT to better manage the channel of information back from the mini weather station to the dashboard.